ArupSen/cost-calculator/README.md

 one page html, css and jquery app to calculate running costs

+The exercise started life in September 2013 as a daily programming practice session.
+At the end of the month when I had a basic working version I asked friends to help me with new features.
+What did people actually want?
+Continued development is not only about fixing bugs and refactoring code but actively listening to users even before building the thing.

 TO-DO LIST
 - possibly change the delete button to a X icon
 - make a theme switcher drop-down menu